 Staining offers, first and foremost, aesthetic protection for your fence.
 With stain, you can keep your fence looking like new many years down the road.
 Without stain, your fence will eventually look worn and grey due to exposure to the sun and the elements.

-We should mention that aesthetic protection only applies to semi-transparent and solid stains, not transparent (or clear) stains.
+We should mention that aesthetic protection really only applies to semi-transparent and solid stains, not transparent (or clear) stains.
 As you can imagine, transparent stains – being transparent – will allow UV rays to penetrate and cause wood to turn grey over time.

 Besides protection, stain can give an old fence a new look.
 Semi-transparent and solid stain can hide imperfections and re-introduce color to weathered wood, while transparent stain can make the wood “pop” again.